defactor-com/documentation/docs/introduction/tech-stack.md

 ---
-title: Tech Stack
+title:  Defactor Tech Stack
-sidebar_position: 4
+sidebar_position: 3
 ---

 At Defactor, we employ a sophisticated technology stack to ensure our solutions are both powerful and resilient.